 ECCS3: How well has the company demonstrated that its engagement will be incorporated into ongoing activities?
 Substantially short of excellent The SONI performance Appendix B and SONI Roles and Services Appendix A on routine engagement has little evidence of how engagement used in the past and commitments for the incorporation of engagement as part of plans for the future could be used.
 There are some mention of potentially useful initiatives such as having a NIE Networks Working Group e.g. for whole system thinking.
 But there is no information on this group and what it is trying to achieve.
 There is also little understanding of how SONI is going to engage with future customers to develop whole system thinking (at a strategic and operational level).
 This is significant given the concerns we have around whole system perspective (see assessment to DS05).
 The business case for some of the initiatives engagement activities, which SONI cites in Appendix H, seem weakly justified and there is feedback from stakeholders querying the value of this service proposition.
-Action: SONI to develop a stakeholder strategy with input from stakeholders -- -- --- --
+Action: SONI to develop a stakeholder strategy with input from stakeholders SONI recognised that its engagement proposals could be clearer, have improved since business plan.
+As noted above, our assessment is made on the basis of the submission. -- -- --- --- ---